saastechacademy/foundation/project-ideas/order-ledger/cancelSalesOrder.md

    - comment
 2. Validate order item status, if already canceled or completed log error.
 3. Update OrderItem.cancelQuantity and OrderItemShipGroupAssoc.cancelQuantity.
-4. Call createOrderItemChange inline with relevant input.
+4. Call create#OrderItemChange inline with relevant input.
 This can be a simple entity auto operation.
-5. Call createOrderNote inline with relevant input.
+5. Call create#OrderNote inline with relevant input.
 This can be a simple entity auto operation.
-6. Call cancelOrderItemInvResQty inline with relevant input.
+6. Call cancel#OrderItemInvResQty inline with relevant input.
 A new service to be implemented, refer implementation details below.
-7. Call getOrderItemSalesTaxTotal inline and if taxTotal is greater than zero, call createOrderAdjustment inline with relevant input.
-Refer ShopifyOrderServices.cancelShopifyOrderItem method at L2943.
+7. Call get#OrderItemSalesTaxTotal inline and if taxTotal is greater than zero, call create#OrderAdjustment inline with relevant input.
+Refer ShopifyOrderServices.cancel#ShopifyOrderItem method at L2943.
-8. Call createCommunicationEvent inline with relevant input.
-Refer ShopifyOrderServices.cancelShopifyOrderItem method.
+8. Call create#CommunicationEvent inline with relevant input.
+Refer ShopifyOrderServices.cancel#ShopifyOrderItem method.
 This can be a simple entity auto operation.
-9. Call changeSalesOrderItemStatus inline with relevant input.
+9. Call change#SalesOrderItemStatus inline with relevant input.
 A new service to be implemented, refer implementation details below.

-**cancelOrderItemInvResQty**
+**cancel#OrderItemInvResQty**
 Considering that order items would always be exploded and each order item would represent a single quantity, there should ideally only be one associated inventory reservation record to be removed,
 1. Input
    - orderId
    - orderItemSequId
    - shipGroupSeqId
 2. Find OrderItemShipGroupInvRes records (ideally only one should be returned) and delete them.
-3. Call createInventoryItemDetail inline with relevant input.
+3. Call create#InventoryItemDetail inline with relevant input.
 This can be a simple entity auto operation.

-**changeSalesOrderItemStatus**
+**change#SalesOrderItemStatus**
 1. Input
    - orderId
    - orderItemSeqId